nati-elmaliach/find-a-bank/README.md

 ## Deployment

-I've deployed the app to Heroku, here is the link `https://murmuring-basin-71542.herokuapp.com/`
+I've deployed the app to Heroku, you can access it here -> `https://murmuring-basin-71542.herokuapp.com/`

 ## Development